White-throated nightjar: Vocalisations

 White-throated nightjars are often heard more than seen.
 They have a distinct song that help distinguish it from species it was previously conspecific to.
 Mostly made by males, their song is composed of a series of rapidly ascending bubbling notes.
 Their song is described as wow-wow-wow-wow-ho-ho ho-ho-o-o-O containing 9-12 notes and lasting for three to six seconds.
 It puffs out its throat-patch while singing.
 Females can occasionally also sing.
 This song is mostly heard during dawn or dusk and subsides once the breeding season is over.

 Their call is also very distinct described as an ascending whook whook whook for about ten notes which then accelerates into a 'cackle of laughter'.

 Adults communicate to their young using low husky notes.
 In response, chicks make harsh khaah notes but will cheep when asking for food.
 If chicks or the nest is threatened, parents can make distracting barks, tocks and hisses.
 During courtship, both females and males make low croaks and bill snaps to each other.

 Diet

-This species is a aerial hunting that comes out to forage primarily at night.
+This species is a aerial hunter that comes out to forage primarily at night.
 They employ hawking and target a wide variety of flying insects.
 Its diet includes mantises, crickets and grasshoppers, beetles, and winged ants, although large moths make up the bulk of its diet.
 It may form foraging groups of 20 or more individuals especially when on migrations.
 When migrating, birds travel during the day so they can maximize their time hunting at night.